 - Adjust your mortgage

-The Benefits of Land Surveys in Pennsylvania
+Additional Benefits of Land Surveys in Pennsylvania

 You can also use a land assessment to optimize the use of your acreage.
-You won’t have to base your plans for construction solely on Internet imaging.
+You won’t have to base your plans for construction solely on internet imaging.
 Instead, you can use the exact measurements and lot staking from your new property to establish where you want your additions.

 Updating a Land Survey